Reading time: 10 minutes

 However, in his widely read book, Japanese Candlestick Charting Techniques: A Contemporary Guide to the Ancient Investment Techniques of the Far East, Nison highlights Munehisa Homma (sometimes translated as Sokyu) as being one of the first and most famous people in Japan to employ candlestick analysis.

 Although more than 30 recognised candlestick patterns exist, each boasting symbolic names, the research team at FP Markets have joined forces to select three of the most widely used candlestick configurations among technical analysts.
-The great thing about candlestick patterns are not only can they help provide additional support for most trading strategies, they also do a superb job of serving different trading styles, including scalpers, day traders (day trading – intraday trading), swing traders and position (long term) traders.
+The great thing about candlestick patterns is not only can they help provide additional support for most trading strategies, but they also do a superb job of serving different trading styles, including scalpers, day traders (day trading – intraday trading), swing traders and position (long term) traders.

 A chart is a graphical illustration of historical price action.

 Among other chart types, price data is commonly used to form bars and candlesticks over various time periods (timeframes).

 Individual candlesticks communicate distinct characteristics: a real body and an easy-to-read design through colour.
 This helps quickly distinguish between a bullish candle and a bearish candle.
 A bar chart’s body, on the other hand, contains a vertical line, often absent of colour.

 Depending on the colours selected, a rising (bullish) candle tends to be white, and a declining (bearish) candle is usually black.
 However, green and red candles are also popular arrangements.